zheli1119/CLIProxyAPIDocs/docs/en/management/api.md

       ```json
       { "status": "ok", "url": "https://...", "state": "gem-1716206400" }
       ```
+    - Notes:
+        - When `project_id` is omitted, the server queries Cloud Resource Manager for accessible projects, picks the first available one, and stores it in the token file (marked with `auto: true`).
+        - The flow checks and, if needed, enables `cloudaicompanion.googleapis.com` via the Service Usage API; failures surface through `/get-auth-status` as errors such as `project activation required: ...`.

 - GET `/qwen-auth-url` — Start Qwen login (device flow)
     - Request: